nvillar/tetra/README.md

 will activate it and trigger a sound.
 The sound is determined by the shape of the tetra.
 This script uses the [n.b. voice library](https://llllllll.co/t/n-b-et-al-v0-1/60374), and each shape can be associated with any installed n.b. voice.
-The initial note played by the tetra is chosen randomly from a scale, which can be changed from the parameters menu.
+The initial note played by the tetra is chosen randomly from the scale specified in the PARAMETERS>>EDIT menu.

 ### Adjusting tetras
 There are several possible adjustments to the sound of a tetra: note, length, volume, ratchet and iteration,